MediaMath/screenshooter/README.md

 getChange(color = (0, 150, 255), highlightDiff = True, originalLoc = None, modifiedLoc = None)
 ```
 Args:
-- color: determines the color of the highlighted portions of the change image
-  - Default: RGB(0, 150, 255)
-- highlightDiff: boolean that determines whether or not to apply a highlight to the change image
-  - Default: True
-  - **Note** if false the change image will show the change in more vibrant colors while the rest of the image is opaque
 - originalLoc: the location of the original image
   - Default: None
   - **Note** if `equals` has been called before this method then it will default to the original location provided there